wrightmat/dnd-eberron/locations/Stormreach.md

 #### Harbor District

-The Harbor is the southwestern district of the city of Stormreach in Xen'drik, containing the docks and waterfront businesses.
+In any port city the harbor is a center of all the settlement's activity and Stormreach is no exception.
+The Harbor area is dominated by three large structures: the Emperor statue and the Lighthouse, both from the Age of Giants, and the impressive Harbormaster's House where the Harbor Lord lives and performs his duties.
+Many pirates and other nefarious types also call the Harbor home making this a frequent stop for visitors.

 The ancient ruins upon which the city of Stormreach are built extend well beneath the water line of the harbor, forming an area known as the Underharbor.
 These dank, dark, damp, and often water-filled ruins are home to numerous sahuagin, pirates, thieves, murderers, and other creatures of the depths.
 The Stormreach Guard and the dragonmarked houses like to keep a close watch on the entrances to the Underharbor.

 * **The Emperor** (4).
 * **Harbormaster's House** (5).
 Where Jonas Wylkes resides.
 * **The Leaky Dinghy** (6).
 A totally reputable boat rental place that definitely has boats that float.
 * **The Lighthouse** (7).